Spring Training 2023: Get Ready to Photograph Minor League Baseball

 Timing and Tension

-If your camera is capable of shooting high speed bursts, experiment with high frame rates.
+If your camera is capable of shooting high speed bursts, experiment with high rates.
 Shoot sequences.
 It’s ideal to have a series of images capturing a complete action—like the pitcher winding up and throwing, for example.
 And you’re much more likely to get a shot you like by capturing several of the same scene.

 Alternatively, you can do what I do—shoot single shots instead of bursts and strive to capture peak action.
 It’s challenging but rewarding, and good training, too.
 By practicing your timing you improve overall as a photographer.
 For example, focus on the batter and try capturing the climax of his swing.
 To accomplish this, you must follow rule number one: keep both eyes open.
 I’m right-eye-dominant so my right orb is stuck in the viewfinder and my left eye is watching the action on the field.
-Sometimes the squareness of goes out of plumb, but I prefer that to using a tripod which invariably slows me down at the ballpark.
+Sometimes the squareness of composition goes out of plumb, but I prefer that to using a tripod which invariably slows me down at the ballpark.

 Old School.
 Photo taken with Nikon Df, 200mm f/4 non-Ai Nikkor-Q, Manual Focus, 1/1250 sec, f/8, ISO 400.
 Note that the 200mm manual focus lens was made around 1962, proving that you don’t need the most expensive gear to get good photos. ©Jon Sienkiewicz

 Try to capture tension in every shot.
 Not physiological tension, compositional tension.
 One example of tension is the scene of a runner leading off of first base.
 Is he going to run?
-If the pitcher tries to pick him off, can the runner dive back in time?
+If the pitcher tries to pick him off, can the runner back in time?
 The pitcher is deciding—pitch or throw to first to hold the runner close?

-When a ball is hit into play, that’s pure tension.
+When a ball is hit into play, that’s tension.
 Will the ball be caught?
 Should the runners advance?
 Are the fielders moving into the right positions to back up a throw or catch a cut-off throw?
 I think that those who criticize baseball for being slow cannot recognize the ever-present tension.

 Capturing compositional tension is vital for all forms of photography.
 Often it’s subtle and faint.
 During a baseball game, tension is everywhere at all times, with every pitch and every foul ball.
-Photographing a baseball game is like street photography in a box.
+Photographing a baseball game is like photography in a box.

 Conclusion